 - a.
 Playoffs The two C qualifiers will playoff using stones from the assigned sheet.
 They will conduct a coin toss for practice or stone handle color and teams draw for hammer.
 The winner advances to the semi-final; the loser is eliminated. - b.
 The A and B qualifiers will playoff using stones from the assigned sheet.
 The A winner will have BOTH hammer and stone handle color and will have first practice.
 No LSD required.
 The winner advances to the championship final and the loser drops to the semi-final. - c.
 Semi Final the loser of the A/B game will have BOTH hammer and stone handle color and first practice.
 No LSD required.
 Stones selected from all 4 sheets - d.
-Final If the 'A' winner wins the A/B game, they will have BOTH hammer and stone handle a.
-Playoffs: Teams are ranked by the event they qualify from and the higher ranked team will have CHOICE of last stone or stone handle color.
-Teams with last stone will have first practice and there is no Draw to the Button required.
-If teams qualified from the same event.
-Teams will conduct a coin toss to determine stone color and practice session.
-LSD will be thrown to determine the hammer.
+Final If the 'A' winner wins the A/B game, they will have BOTH hammer and stone handle color.
+Stones selected from all 4 sheets.

-- color.
-Stones selected from all 4 sheets. - e.
+- e.
 If the 'B' winner wins the A/B game and plays the 'A' winner in the final, the 'B' winner will have CHOICE of hammer or stone handle color. - f.
 If the 'B' winner plays a 'C' winner in the final, the 'B' winner will have BOTH hammer and stone handle color.